basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 keywords: [developers, strong-consistency]
 ---

 Riak allows you to create [[Strongly Consistent|Strong Consistency]] bucket types since version 2.0.
-This means that a value is guarenteed readable by any node immediately after a write has occurred, with the tradeoff that unavailable nodes will become unavailable to accept a write.
-This was added in version 2.0 to compliment Riak's standard [[Eventually Consistent|Eventual Consistency]], but high availability, mode.
+This means that a value is guaranteed readable by any node immediately after a write has occurred, with the tradeoff that unavailable nodes will become unavailable to accept a write.
+This was added in version 2.0 to complement Riak's standard [[eventually consistent|Eventual Consistency]], but high availability, mode.

 This tradeoff is necessary, but the [choice is now yours](http://en.wikipedia.org/wiki/CAP_theorem) to make.

-## Enable Strong Consistency
+## Enabling Strong Consistency

 The strong consistency subsystem in Riak is disabled by default.
 You will need to turn it on in your [[`riak.conf`|Configuration Files]] file.
 To do so, you can simply un-comment the line containing the `strong_consistency` setting or add the following if that line is not present: